SaiDhanyaa/awesome-gee-community-datasets/docs/projects/gci.md

 # Areas of global conservation value

+## Description:

 A series of global priority layers are provided from the [NatureMap project](https://iiasa.ac.at/models-tools-data/areas-of-global-conservation-importance-for-biodiversity-carbon-and-water).
 These maps were created by jointly optimizing biodiversity and NCPs such as carbon and/or water.
 They describe on a continuous scale the amount of land area with the greatest upper potential value for expanding conservation efforts.

 <div class="result" markdown>

-???+ note

-    **Conservation in this context should be interpreted as not prescriptive (e.g. specifically the establishment of protected areas), but rather means that a certain area harbour great biophysical potential for contributing to the conservation of biodiversity, carbon and water assets.**
+    Conservation in this context should be interpreted as not prescriptive (e.g. specifically the establishment of protected areas), but rather means that a certain area harbour great biophysical potential for contributing to the conservation of biodiversity, carbon and water assets.**

 </div>